 - Liquid detergent is bulky and heavy to transport.
 This significantly adds to its carbon footprint

-- Laundry powder takes up the most storage space in your laundry room
+- Laundry powder takes up the most storage space in your tiny house, sailboat, RV, etc.

-- Having to scoop the amount of powder yourself each time can result in overuse
+- Having to scoop the amount of powder yourself each time easily results in overuse

 - Pods are convenient because they take away the step of measuring product out, but they’re not responsive.
 One pod is used every load, whether you are washing one dress or a full load of clothing